arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 - Why did I decide to omit these six samples from my analysis?

 **Your closest collaborator is you from 6 months ago...**

-...  but they don't answer your emails.
+...  but they don't answer your emails!

 Additionally, we've already seen how irreproducibility can cause real harm to human subjects, something we all want to avoid.